Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Numerical Results

 \section{Numerical Results}

 In this section, numerical results are provided to verify the main results of this paper and provide more insights.
-We assume that the XL-MIMO system operates at 30 GHz, i.e., $\lambda = 0.01$ m.
-A UPA is used for the XL-MIMO system with the size of $N = 35 \times 35$.
+We assume that the XL-MIMO system operates at 300 GHz, i.e., $\lambda = 0.001$ m.
+A UPA is used for the XL-MIMO system with the size of $M \times N = 35 \times 35$.
 The UPA is placed in the XoY plane, with its edges parallel to the coordinate axes and the center at $\left(0, 0, 0 \right)$.
-Additionally, we assume that the UPA focuses on the point $\mathbf{r}_0\left( 0,0,L \right) $.
+The total transmit power is set as $P=10 \mathrm{dB}$.
+Additionally, the default coordinates for the focused point $\mathbf{r}_0 $ in simulations are set as $r_0=5 \mathrm{m}$ and $\theta _0=\phi _0=0^\circ$, unless explicitly noted.

-Fig. \ref{SA_p5} and Fig. \ref{SA_p6} respectively depict the power distribution of the arrived signal in $x$-axis near the focused point $\mathbf{r}_0$ with $d = 0.5\lambda$ and $d = 10\lambda$, where $d$ is the antenna spacing of the UPA.
-The blue solid line is based on the exact value of the power of the arrived signal, while the red dashed line is based on the approximation given by $P_1$ in Theorem \ref{SA_T1}.
-It is readily to observe that the two lines match quite well, which verifies the correctness of Theorem \ref{SA_T1}.
-The vertical lines in Fig. \ref{SA_p5} are drawn at $ x = \pm \bar{d}= \pm\frac{\lambda L}{d\sqrt{N}}$ given by \eqref{SA_width_eq1}.
-As is observed, these two vertical lines effectively delineate the width of the main lobe, which further supports the result of Theorem~\ref{SA_T1}.
+Fig. \ref{pic_Pd_re} illustrates the power distribution of the arrived signal along radial direction near the focused point $\mathbf{r}_0$ with $d = 0.5\lambda$ and $d = 10\lambda$.
+The solid lines are based on the exact value of the power of the arrived signal, while the dashed lines are based on the approximation given by $P_{\mathrm{d}}$ in Theorem~\ref{Theorem_distance}.
+It can be observed that the dashed lines well match the solid lines, indicating the correctness of Theorem~\ref{Theorem_distance}.
+Two red vertical lines are drawn at $x= r_{e,-}$ and $x= r_{e,+}$ based on \eqref{SA_section3_B_eq3}, which exhibit the length of the main lobe as expected.

-Furthermore, we can find that although the case with $d = 0.5\lambda$ avoids the side lobes, its main lobe has a large width, which increases the area of the severe interference region.
-This is unfavorable for multi-user communication, as a greater number of non-target users are likely to fall within the region, leading to increased interference.
-On the other hand, although side lobes are present, the case with $d = 10\lambda$ exhibits a narrow lobe width, which effectively reduces the area of the severe interference region, indicating a potential improvement in system performance.